 The application must be submitted in writing to the Family Benefits Office (Familienkasse) responsible for your place of residence.

-EU / EEA citizens
+Citizens of the EU / EEA

 Non-EU Citizens